No items found.

 When the nights get longer and the mornings are darker, there’s something especially romantic about being closeted, curtains drawn to the world, with a desk lamp, the white page and the pen moving, conjuring up things that don’t exist.
 It feels private and eerie.

-September is my favourite month of the year.
+September is my favorite month of the year.
 The month where cobwebs glisten with dew in the hedgerows and darker, smaller fruits show.
-And of course, the kids are back at school, and whether you have them at home or not, it’s quieter about the streets.
+And, of course, the kids are back at school, and whether you have them at home or not, it’s quieter about the streets.
 Grown-up time.

 So I’ll set a deadline, aiming to surface again for social intercourse in the festive period, with a smug grin on my face as I head to the bar, knowing I’ve got a first draft in the tin at home.